 The company affirms Marseille serves as a key gateway between Europe, the Middle East, Africa and Asia, with the increased network capacity from recent subsea cable landings significantly strengthening that position.

-“Since Interxion entered the market in 2014, Marseille has experienced significant growth and evolved into a crucial regional connectivity hub, with the number of connectivity providers resident in our data centre more than doubling in that time,” adds Ruberg.
+“Since Interxion entered the market in 2014, Marseille has experienced significant growth and evolved into a crucial regional connectivity hub, with the number of connectivity providers resident in our data center more than doubling in that time,” adds Ruberg.

 Similarly, Ruberg sees Vienna as a key gateway market as it provides cloud and connectivity services to Central and Eastern Europe.